Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     3. The maximum number of running jobs per node.
 If you are running a non-MPI job, this value will generally be the number of physical cores per node (this example).
 Perlmutter has 128 physical CPU cores, so we have set a value of 128 here.

     4. The number of cores per job.
-We are running single-core jobs in this example
+We are running single-core jobs in this example.

     5. Any commands to run before carrying out any of the Parsl jobs.
 This is useful for setting environment variables, activating a given Conda environment, and loading modules.